 Young Scholars come from all racial and ethnic backgrounds and from rural, suburban, and urban communities throughout the United States.
 Many Young Scholars are the first in their family to pursue a college education.
 For Young Scholars entering the program, the average family income is approximately $25,000, and more than 90 percent have incomes under $60,000.

-Phase one of the Young Scholars Program application is currently open.
-The application deadline is March 20, 2014.
+Phase One of the Young Scholars Program application is closed.

 To be eligible for the Jack Kent Cooke Foundation Young Scholars Program: